cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_SASL_AUTHZID.md

 null-terminated authorization identity (*authzid*) for the transfer.
 Only applicable to the PLAIN SASL authentication mechanism where it is optional.

 When not specified only the authentication identity (*authcid*) as specified by the username is sent to the server, along with the password.
 The server derives a *authzid* from the *authcid* when not provided, which it then uses internally.

 When the *authzid* is specified, the use of which is server dependent, it can be used to access another user's inbox, that the user has been granted access to, or a shared mailbox for example.

-The application does not have to keep the string around after setting this option.

-Using this option multiple times makes the last set string override the previous ones.
-Set it to NULL to disable its use again.

 # DEFAULT

 blank

-# %PROTOCOLS%

 # EXAMPLE